openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 of MicroShift start and system reboot.
 However, only applies to MicroShift's data, because Kubernetes application's data isn't persisted in etcd.

+To integrate with greenboot, bash scripts will be placed in `/etc/greenboot/green.d` and `/etc/greenboot/red.d`.
+Depending on code complexity, they may include actual logic or just invoke `microshift greenboot {green,red}` commands which would implement the logic.

+Both green and red scripts (or programs) will write to `/var/lib/microshift.bak/next_boot`.
-"Next boot action" will be persisted in `/var/lib/microshift.next_boot`, so it will be outside MicroShift's data directory to reduce number of operations related to making a backup by not needing to remove it.
+The file is outside of MicroShift data directory to reduce number of operations related to making a backup by not needing to remove it.

-Data in `/var/lib/microshift.next_boot` will be persisted by by newly implemented commands:
+Green will persist following info:
-- `microshift greenboot green`
+- "backup"
+- current ostree deployment id

+Red will persist following info:
-- `microshift greenboot red`
+- "restore"

-To fully integrate with greenboot, two new bash scripts will be placed in `/etc/greenboot/green.d` and `/etc/greenboot/red.d`.
-These scripts will only call `microshift`'s commands

 ### Backup and restore of MicroShift data